4.0 Employee Relations4.0 Employee Relations

 It is a violation of this policy to retaliate against or penalize any individual for reporting in good faith a violation of this policy or for cooperating, giving testimony, or participating in an investigation, audit, proceeding or hearing related to this policy.
 Appropriate disciplinary action up to and including discharge will be taken against those found retaliating against the employee.

-4.02 Notice of Outside Employment4.02 Notice of Outside Employment
+4.02 Notice of Outside Employment and Adjunct Teaching Assignments4.02 Notice of Outside Employment and Adjunct Teaching Assignments

 Number: AP 4.02